benmvp/benmvp.com/talks.md

 >
 > Experience with JavaScript will help you get the most out of this session, but you don't have to be a JS ninja to leave confident to begin using ES6 right now.
 We'll cover a little history behind ECMAScript and uncover a broad range of new features, like arrow functions, modules, and rest parameters, that will have you itching to start developing your favorite app in ES6.

-### ES.next features that’ll make ya 💃🕺🏾
+### ES.next features that'll make ya 💃🕺🏾

 > JavaScript is evolving quickly.
 The mega ES6 specification was released back in 2015, with ES2016 and ES2017 coming in following years.
 New versions of ECMAScript are now released on a yearly basis with new features going through a 4-stage proposal process.
 But with build tooling like Babel, we can leverage functionality slated for future versions right now to write even clearer and more concise JavaScript code.
 >
-> Familiarity with modern JavaScript features will help you get the most of this session where we’ll discuss class properties, null property accessing, and more.
-Oh, and don’t worry if you don’t understand all of those terms — you soon will after this session!
+> Familiarity with modern JavaScript features will help you get the most of this session where we'll discuss class properties, null property accessing, and more.
+Oh, and don't worry if you don't understand all of those terms — you soon will after this session!

 ### ES.next Fundamentals Workshop